copcats/nj-bill-a3899/README.md

 # Support for NJ A3899 / S2410

-### Bill to prohibit surgical declawing of cats
+## Bill to prohibit surgical declawing of cats

-### Official Letter of Support from NJ animal shelters, animal welfare and care organizations
+### Official Letter of Support from New Jersey animal organizations

 Jan 30, 2017